Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Dynamic score-driven ranking model

 We assume that a random permutation $Y$ follows the \emph{Plackett-Luce distribution} of \cite{Luce1959} and \cite{Plackett1975}.
-According to this distribution, a ranking is constructed by successively selecting the best item, the second best item, the third best item and so on.
+According to this distribution, a ranking is constructed by successively selecting the best item, the second best item, the third best item, and so on.
 The probability of selecting a specific item in any stage is equal to the ratio of its worth parameter and the sum of the worth parameters of all items that have not yet been selected.
 Therefore, the probability of a complete ranking $y$ is

 where $f = (f_1,\ldots,f_N)'$ are the items' worth parameters.
-We use a parametrization allowing for arbitrary values of $f_i$ which facilitates subsequent modelling.
-Note that the probability mass function \eqref{eq:luceCompProb} is invariant to addition of a constant to all parameters $f_i$.
-Therefore, we employ the standardization
+We use a parametrization allowing for arbitrary values of $f_i$, which facilitates subsequent modelling.
+Note that the probability mass function \eqref{eq:luceCompProb} is invariant to the addition of a constant to all parameters $f_i$.
+Therefore, we employ the standardisation